Avvale-IA-CICD/AvvaleCPI/b+ dgtal IA/Testing_Endpoint/1.0.0/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-  This iFlow receives a message via HTTPS, passes it through an integration process, and then sends it to a receiver using the IAAdapter.
+  This iFlow receives an HTTPS request, processes it, and sends the result to an IAAdapter.

 - **Involved systems with Adapters Type and Endpoint Type**
   - Sender: HTTPS (EndpointSender)
-    - Receiver: IAAdapter (EndpointRecevier)
+  - Receiver: IAAdapter (EndpointRecevier), Endpoint: `https://aiobs-oai-int-fc.openai.azure.com/`

 - **Key steps**
-    1. Receive message via HTTPS adapter from Sender.
+  1. Receive HTTPS request.
-    2. Process the message within the Integration Process.
+  2. Process the message within the Integration Process (Start to End).
-    3. Send the message via IAAdapter to Receiver.
+  3. Send message to IAAdapter.

 - **Message transformation**
-    - No message transformation steps are explicitly defined in this iFlow.
+  No specific message transformation steps are defined in the provided BPMN.
+It's a direct flow from start to end.

-- **Externalized parameters list, configured values and their descriptions**
-    - No externalized parameters found in parameters.prop file.
+- **Externalized parameters list, configured values and their descriptions** No externalized parameters were found in the `parameters.prop` file.

 - **DataStore / JMS Dependency**
   Not Found

 - **Cloud Connector Dependency**
   Not Found

 - **Common Scripts Dependency**
   Not Found

 - **ProcessDirect ComponentType Dependency**
   Not Found